 The Genomic Prescribing System (GPS) was developed within the University of Chicago as an innovative tool to address many of these barriers.
 Patients are preemptively genotyped for clinically relevant single nucleotide polymorphisms (SNPs).
 The GPS then uses this genotype data to provide the patient’s physician with evidence-based, concise, actionable information (“consults”) when medications affected by these SNPs are prescribed.
 This approach eliminates the need to order specific genetic tests at the time a drug is prescribed and gives the physician access to the relevant information at the time of prescribing.
 Initial studies showed the feasibility of GPS integration into the clinical workflow with robust physician acceptance.
-Another advantage of the GPS is that it can be easily adapted to incorporate race-specific guidance.

 OUR SPECIFIC AIMS ARE:

 AIM 1: Incorporate African American-specific SNPs and recommendations into the GPS

 AIM 2: Create a cohort of African Americans patients receiving care using the GPS